szymor/anarch/README.md

 - Uses a **custom-made 256 color palette** (but can run on platforms with fever colors, even just two).
 - **Well documented and commented code**, written with tinkering and remixing in mind.
 - Has the oldschool feel of games like **Doom** or **Wolf3D**.
-- There is already a **number of mods** in the mod folder, of course all in the same spirit and under same conditions as the game.
+- There is already a **number of mods** in the mod directory, of course all in the same spirit and under same conditions as the game.
 Don't forget to check them out :)

 ## Stats and comparisons (for version 1.0)